SihuAhn/PIECED/README.md

 # PIECED — Part-Aware Self-Distillation for Continual Skeleton Representation Learning

-Minimal training code for the part-transformer-distillation variant of PIECED on NTU60 (XSub / XView), released alongside the paper.
+Minimal training code for the part-transformer-distillation variant of PIECED on NTU60, released alongside the paper.

 ## Layout